 Anyone who lives in Delhi is familiar with the city’s fantastic roads.
 This is irrespective of whether you drive yourself or you have a driver/boyfriend (Tomāto/Tomäto).

 These are the times when you’d find it difficult to reach work on time but since you wrote swimming as one of your hobbies on your CV, your boss would expect you on the clock.
-These are also the times when you can laugh at that arrogant Porche driver who zoomed past you a kilometre back and is now stuck in the water canal which your Wagon-R can easily cross.
+These are also the times when you can laugh at that arrogant Porche driver who zoomed past you a kilometer back and is now stuck in the water canal which your Wagon-R can easily cross.

-Because this is the best place for two wheeler drivers to decide to stay dry!
+Because this is the best place for two-wheeler drivers to decide to stay dry!
 Screw the incoming traffic, “I am stallin’ till the rain stops fallin’”.
 Peace Yo!.
-Also, the potholes that the monsoon gifts us are enough for a physiotherapy for your back.
+Also, the potholes that the monsoon gifts us are enough for physiotherapy for your back.

 Well, he gives the cops a sweet (apology) *cough cough* NOTE or sometimes several of them and the police let him go.
 Because the traffic police and the guy both really like the song “daddy ji de cash utte kari jaave aish”.
 Also amazingly the E-Rikshaw drivers are not a part of the target audience for the traffic rules and signals.

 Traffic jams; oh how you see the diversity of Delhi when you’re stuck in a traffic jam.
-On one side you’ll see a guy in his car, screaming his lungs out, abusing everyone left, right and center, honking away to glory.
-On the other side you’ll see people who take this opportunity to showcase their talent.
+On one side you’ll see a guy in his car, screaming his lungs out, abusing everyone left, right, and center, honking away to glory.
+On the other side, you’ll see people who take this opportunity to showcase their talent.
 Enter *drumroll* Bike riders!

 Of course, for all great things, there’s collateral damage and so these bike riders will take away the paint from your bumpers, your doors, and even the entire side view mirror sometimes as a souvenir of their achievement.

 Delhi has daredevils on the streets, not just on the cricket field.
-And somewhere along the road (haha) they’ll lose balance and fall.
+And somewhere along the road (haha), they’ll lose balance and fall.
 And if a car happens to be nearby, a scratched finger will turn into a fractured bone, a scrape on the elbow will turn into a paralysis threat.